SkiFire13/master-thesis/chapters/background/3-applications.typ

 For example the liveness property, or lack of deadlocks, representing the fact that from a state it is impossible to reach a state from which no transition is possible, can be expressed with the formula $nu x. boxx(tt) tt and diam(tt) x$.
 This can be read as requiring a state $s$ to be able to make at least one transition ($boxx(t) tt$) and that after any transition with any label from $s$ the same property should hold ($diam(tt) x$).

+TODO: How to translate to system of fixpoint equations.

 TODO: How to translate to logic formulas?

 TODO: Mention that $mu$-calculus already admits a translation to parity games.